-NEW DPT STUDENT APPLICATION DEADLINE NOVEMBER 1, 2014
+NEW DPT STUDENT EMBARK APPLICATION DEADLINE JULY 1, 2014.

 - Congratulations to DPT Class of 2012 graduates Dr Katherine Carson and Dr Marcos Lopez for being accepted into competitive post-graduate residency programs!
 Dr Carson is currently in the AT Stills University Orthopedic Physical Therapy Residency Program in Mesa, Arizona.
 Dr Marcos Lopez, DPT was accepted into the University of Texas Southwestern Medical Center - Orthopedic Physical Therapy Residency Program.
 Both programs prepare the residents to sit for the American Board of Physical Therapy Specialties’ Specialist Certification in Orthopaedics.